YuxuannSun/yuxuannsun.github.io/_pages/about.md

   - /about.html
 ---

->I'm now looking for opportunities as an intern/visiting student/research assistant in a suitable research team to further my study.
+>I'm now looking for opportunities as an intern/visiting student/research assistant in a suitable research team for further study.

 I'm currently a Master's student at Department of Landscape Architecture, Tsinghua University.